fmrico/rep/rep-XXXX.rst

 ''''''''''''''''''''''''''''

 Most mocap systems can detect rigid bodies, which allows us to know their orientation in space, in addition to their orientation.
-This message contains the array of markers which always follows the same order.
+This message contains the array of markers, which always follow the same order.

 ::